hyoban/eslint-config-hyoban/README.md

 ## Usage

 > [!TIP]
-> You may don't need lint-staged and simple-git-hooks if you don't ignore auto-fix rules in editor.
+> You may not need `lint-staged` and `simple-git-hooks` if you don't ignore auto-fix for rules in the editor.

 ```sh
 ni -D eslint eslint-config-hyoban lint-staged simple-git-hooks
 ```

 > [!TIP]
-> You can install nightly version from [pkg.pr.new](https://github.com/stackblitz-labs/pkg.pr.new), for example `ni -D https://pkg.pr.new/hyoban/eslint-config-hyoban@{commit}`.
+> You can install the nightly version from [pkg.pr.new](https://github.com/stackblitz-labs/pkg.pr.new), for example, `ni -D https://pkg.pr.new/hyoban/eslint-config-hyoban@{commit}`.

 `eslint.config.js` or `eslint.config.mjs`